-38.5 The Employer agrees to indemnify and save harmless its employees as set forth in subdivision three of Section 17 of the Public Officers Law in the amount of any judgment obtained against such employees in any State or Federal court, or in the amount of any settlement of a claim, provided that the act or omission from which such judgment or settlement arose, occurred while the employee was acting within the scope of his public employment or duties; the duty to indemnify and save harmless prescribed by this section shall not arise where the injury or damage resulted from intentional wrongdoing or recklessness on the part of the employee, provided further, that nothing contained herein shall authorize the State to indemnify or save harmless an employee with respect to punitive or exemplary damages, fines or penalties, or money recovered from an employee pursuant to Article seven-a of the State Finance Law.
+- 37.5 The Employer agrees to indemnify and save harmless its employees as set forth in subdivision three of Section 17 of the Public Officers Law in the amount of any iudgment obtained against such employees in any State or Federal court, or in the amount of any settlement of a claim, provided that the act or omission from which such judgment or settlement arose, occurred while the emplovees were acting within the scope of their public employment or duties; the duty to indemnify and save harmless prescribed by this section shall not arise where the injury or damage resulted from intentional wrongdoing or recklessness on the part of the employees, provided further, that nothing contained herein shall authorize the State to indemnify or save harmless an employee with respect to punitive or exemplary damages, fines or penalties, or money recovered from an employee pursuant to Article seven-a of the State Finance Law. - 37.6 Employees shall inform their supervisor when they inform the Attorney General of the services they have received under paragraphs 37.3, 37.4 or 37.5 above.
+In addition, paragraphs 37.3, 37.4 and 37.5 of this Article shall not apply to employees of the Department of Correctional Services or the Office of Alcoholism and Substance

-38.6 The employee shall inform his supervisor when he informs the Attorney General of the services he has received under paragraphs 38.3, 38.4 or 38.5 above.
-In addition, paragraphs 38.3, 38.4 and 38.5 of this Article shall not apply to an employee of the Department of Correctional Services or the Office of Alcoholism and Substance Abuse to the extent he is covered by paragraphs 38.1 and/or 38.2 of this Article.
+Abuse to the extent they are covered by paragraphs 37.1 and/or 37.2 of this Article.